ModShardTeam/ModShardLauncher/docs/guides/api.en.md

     | `UndertaleCode` | The code if found. |

     <h3>Exception</h3>
-    `ArgumentNullException` trown if the code does not exist.
+    `ArgumentNullException` trown if the code file does not exist.

 ??? info "GetStringGMLFromFile `legacy method`"
     <h3>Summary</h3>
     Gets the content of a code from the game files as a string of GML.
     <h3>Example</h3>
     ```c#
+    // Example: gets the content of 'gml_GlobalScript_scr_sessionDataInit' that can be manipulated as a string.
     Msl.GetStringGMLFromFile("gml_GlobalScript_scr_sessionDataInit")
     ```
     <h3>Arguments</h3>